slaf-project/slaf/docs/blog/blazing-fast-dataloaders-2.md

 # Blazing Fast Dataloaders #2: Ignatius takes a trip to the Library of Congress

-Remember Ignatius O'Reilly from _A Confederacy of Dunces_?
+Remember Ignatius J Reilly from _A Confederacy of Dunces_?
 Voracious, impatient, impressionable, perambulatorily challenged?
 That's modern neural network pretraining on GPUs.

 Ignatius's traits map perfectly to GPU training challenges: